mavryk-network/flexmasa/src/doc/mini-net.md

                --add-bootstrap-account "$alice@2_000_000_000_000 \
                --no-daemons-for=alice

-This sandbox has one more account with 2 million ꜩ, that account is not used for baking.
+This sandbox has one more account with 2 million ṁ, that account is not used for baking.
 See the output of the key generation:

 ```